hangyao/Udacity_SDCND_behavioral-cloning/README.md

 5. Random Gamma Adjustment:

-  Images are randomly adjusted by gamma value.
+  Images are randomly adjusted by gamma value up to ± 0.7.

   Here is a sample of gamma adjusted image: